Dermatomyositis

-Dermatomyositis (DM) is a long-term inflammatory disorder which affects skin and the muscles.
+Dermatomyositis (DM) is a long-term inflammatory autoimmune disorder which affects the skin and the muscles.
 Its symptoms are generally a skin rash and worsening muscle weakness over time.
 These may occur suddenly or develop over months.
 Other symptoms may include weight loss, fever, lung inflammation, or light sensitivity.
 Complications may include calcium deposits in muscles or skin.

-The cause is unknown.
-Theories include that it is an autoimmune disease or a result of a viral infection.
+Dermatomyositis is an autoimmune disorder featuring both humoral and T-cell autoimmune processes.
 Dermatomyositis may develop as a paraneoplastic syndrome associated with several forms of malignancy.
-It is a type of inflammatory myopathy.
+It is known to be associated with several viruses, especially coxsackievirus, but no definitive causal link has been found.
+Dermatomyositis is considered a type of inflammatory myopathy.
 Diagnosis is typically based on some combination of symptoms, blood tests, electromyography, and muscle biopsies.
+Eighty percent of adults and sixty percent of children with juvenile dermatomyositis have a myositis-specific antibody (MSA).

-While no cure for the condition is known, treatments generally improve symptoms.
-Treatments may include medication, physical therapy, exercise, heat therapy, orthotics and assistive devices, and rest.
+Although no cure for the condition is known, treatments generally improve symptoms.
+Treatments may include medication, physical therapy, exercise, heat therapy, orthotics, assistive devices, and rest.
 Medications in the corticosteroids family are typically used with other agents such as methotrexate or azathioprine recommended if steroids are not working well.
 Intravenous immunoglobulin may also improve outcomes.
 Most people improve with treatment and in some, the condition resolves completely.

-About one per 100,000 people per year are newly affected.
+About one in 100,000 people receive a new diagnosis of dermatomyositis each year.
 The condition usually occurs in those in their 40s and 50s with women being affected more often than men.
 People of any age, however, may be affected.
 The condition was first described in the 1800s.

 Signs and symptoms

 The main symptoms include several kinds of skin rash along with muscle weakness in both upper arms or thighs.
+Although dermatomyositis is closely related to polymyositis and is sometimes assumed to be a complication of that disease, most patients with dermatomyositis develop skin symptoms before any muscle involvement.

 Skin

 One form the rashes take is called "heliotrope" (a purplish color) or lilac, but may also be red.
 It can occur around the eyes along with swelling, but also occurs on the upper chest or back what is called the "shawl" (around the neck) or "V-sign" above the breasts and may also occur on the face, upper arms, thighs, or hands.
-Another form the rash takes is called Gottron's sign which are red or violet, sometimes scaly, slightly raised papules that erupt on any of the finger joints (the metacarpophalangeal joints or the interphalangeal joints).
+Another form the rash takes is called Gottron's sign, which is red or violet, sometimes scaly, slightly raised papules that erupt on any of the finger joints (the metacarpophalangeal joints or the interphalangeal joints).
 Gottron's papules may also be found over other bony prominences including the elbows, knees, or feet.
 All these rashes are made worse by exposure to sunlight, and are often very itchy, painful, and may bleed.

 If a person exhibits only skin findings characteristic of DM, without weakness or abnormal muscle enzymes, then he or she may be experiencing amyopathic dermatomyositis (ADM), formerly known as "dermatomyositis sine myositis".